 What to expect

 A mountainous region with stunning scenery, expect a few uphills where you may want to walk with your bike to enjoy the views.
 Cycle past woodlands and national parks, stopping off in remote Saxon villages with fortified churches.
-You’ll have a chance to travel by horse wagon and optional detours give you the opportunity to see more or Transylvania or rest your legs and drink in the views.
+You’ll have the option to take detours to give you the opportunity to see more or Transylvania or rest your legs and drink in the views.